fhildeb/lukso-node-guide/6-blockchain-clients/07-router-config.md

 ---------------------------------------------------------------------------------------------------------
 ```

-**After we opened all required ports, we're able to set up and sync the blockchain clients.**
+**After we have opened all required ports, we can set up and sync the blockchain clients.**